dary1337/yuris_editor/README.md

 Supported arguments:
 /clean - Launches clean-up methods (or use right click on apply button in the program)
 /cmd - Launches cmd with SYSTEM\TrustedInstaller rights
-/fwd - Kills Windows Defender without Regret
+/fwd - Kills Windows Defender without regret

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.2.1
+- Export of ALL registry branches has been cut out

 # Version 1.4.2.0
 - Fixed missing shadow for Windows 11